 Consultation on the use of diesel by private pleasure craft

-The government is to launch a consultation seeking evidence on the likely impact of government proposal to require diesel-powered private pleasure craft to only use full duty paid heavy oil (white diesel) for propulsion.
+The government is to launch a consultation seeking evidence on the likely impact of a government proposal.
+To need diesel-powered private pleasure craft to only use full duty paid heavy oil for propulsion.
 This would replace the existing system where private pleasure craft use marked gas oil (red diesel) but pay the white diesel rate of fuel duty.

 Review of Time Limits